jross1326/sketch-copy-css/README.md

 # Sketch plugin to copy css attributes.

-Copy css - same as the default css copy but will convert line-height to unitless value.
+Copy css - same as the default css copy but will convert line-height, font-size and letter-spacing to rem values.

 ## Install